I also write, direct, edit, art direct, and produce various content for swiMMMers ear, a creative agency I co-founded with my husband.

 I am an artist, so law school was not my favorite three years.
 However, by the end of my first year, I was able to focus my studies on Fashion Law, a then-emerging area of law.
 I became an integral board member for Fashion Law Week, DC, a legislative aide for Liz Robbins Associates where I worked on legislation that would introduce copyright-like protection to fashion designs, and gained experience with products liability, trademark, and advertising issues pertaining to a multinational Fortune 500 company.

 After law school, I moved to Brooklyn and opened my own brand consulting business for artists.
 My first client was signed to a major record label.
 After successfully assisting clients in music, I was afforded the opportunity to serve as general counsel of a manhattan-based fashion non-profit.
 I missed working directly with clients, however, so I exited that company to hang my shingle (opened my own law firm).
 Oh, and that interior design stint came in handy, because it blossomed into a part-time gig as a design associate.
-NY almost requires one to have multiple sources of income, especially when one is starting their own business.
+New York City almost requires one to have multiple sources of income, especially when one is starting their own business.
 My clients ranged from indie to signed music artists, clothing boutique owners, start-up entrepreneurs, visual artists, and more.

-Recently, I wrapped up a two-year clerkship with a federal judge in 2017 which helped me gain a perspective and deeper understanding of the law, to which I otherwise would not have had access.
+I wrapped up a two-year clerkship with a federal judge in 2017 which helped me gain a perspective and deeper understanding of the law, to which I otherwise would not have had access.
 I also wrote judicial decisions that were referenced by multiple judges in the areas of copyright and constitutional law.
 In other words, the decisions I wrote became precedent.

 FOR OTHER PEOPLE IN YOUR FIELD, WHAT DO THEY USUALLY LACK?